On the 14th of February in 2010, a private jet disappeared from radar on a routine ferry flight from the Czech Republic to Sweden.

 The Citation may not be rated for barrel rolls but the Czech pilots certainly weren’t the first to try it:

 The stresses on the aircraft during this kind of aerobatic maneouvres are considerable, which is why the first recommendation of the BFU was for the air operator to be forced to do an inspection of every aircraft to be sure that the they are still structurally sound.

 The bizarre aspect for me is that both pilots felt this was a reasonable thing to do during an admittedly boring night flight to Sweden.
 That’s the point of the second recommendation: a hard look at the culture within which these pilots were employed.

-I was suprised to recognise my personal bias about pilots when I read up on the flight crew.
+I was surprised to recognise my personal bias about pilots when I read up on the flight crew.
 The Captain of the aircraft was a 27-year-old woman.
-Belly rolls in the dark seemed such a stupidly macho thing to do, I just presumed that the flight crew consisted of two young men.
+Barrel rolls in the dark seemed such a stupidly macho thing to do, I just presumed that the flight crew consisted of two young men.

 You can read the special bulletin (in German only) on the BFU website: Bundesstelle für Flugunfalluntersuchung – Thema 1 – BFU Bulletin Februar 2010.
 The final report has not been released.